Abdul Razak Abdul Hamid: After the war

 Abdul Razak became a professor of Japanese studies and strong proponent of the Japanese language and culture.
 In 1982, Abdul Razak was appointed the head of Malaysia's Look East Policy by Prime Minister Mahathir Mohamad.
 He also created the Japanese language program for the Centre of Preparatory Education at Institut Teknologi Mara, now known as the present-day Universiti Teknologi MARA in Shah Alam.
 Abdul Razak taught intensive courses on the Japanese language and culture to thousands of Malaysian students, including many who studied abroad in Japan.

 In 1995, Abdul Razak was awarded the Japan Foundation Special Prize in a ceremony attended by Emperor Akihito and Empress Michiko.
 The attendance of the Emperor and Empress at the ceremony was regarded as a rare honour.

 In February 2013, Abdul Razak received an honorary doctorate from his alma mater, Hiroshima University, for his efforts to promote positive Japan–Malaysia relations and dedication to the Japanese language and culture.
 Two other foreign Hiroshima survivors also received honorary doctorates at the ceremony with Abdul Razak: the former Chief Minister of Brunei Pengiran Yusuf Abdul Rahim who was 91 years old at the time, and Hasan Rahaya, a former member of the People's Consultative Assembly of Indonesia, who was also 91 years old at the time of the ceremony.
 Abdul Razak, Yusuf and Rahaya were all the sole survivors of the atomic bombing of Hiroshima from their respective countries.

 Death

 Abdul Razak died at Kuala Lumpur Hospital in Kuala Lumpur, Malaysia, on 18 July 2013, at the age of 88.
-Abdul Razak, who was a resident of Taman Kamariah, Gombak, Selangor, was survived by his three children, including the former Rector of the International Islamic University Malaysia, Professor Tan Sri Dato' Dzulkifli Abdul Razak.
+Abdul Razak, who was a resident of Taman Kamariah, Gombak, Selangor, was survived by his three children, including the Rector of the International Islamic University Malaysia, Professor Tan Sri Dato' Dzulkifli Abdul Razak.
 He was buried in the Muslim Cemetery in Taman Ibukota in Setapak, Kuala Lumpur.